Home / LSA Students / Academics & Requirements / Majors & Minors / Middle Eastern and North African Studies (MENAS) /

 Minor: Modern Middle Eastern and North African Studies

 Modern Middle Eastern and North African Studies Minor

 A minor in Modern Middle Eastern and North African Studies is not open to students with a major in Middle Eastern and North African Studies or a major or minor in the Department of Near Eastern Studies .

-The Center for Middle Eastern and North African Studies offers an interdisciplinary minor to students who wish to gain insight into the political, economic, and social issues affecting the Middle East and North African, and who wish to achieve an understanding of the region's history and culture.
+The Center for Middle Eastern and North African Studies offers an interdisciplinary minor to students who wish to gain insight into the political, economic, and social issues affecting the Middle East and North Africa, and who wish to achieve an understanding of the region's history and culture.
 Emphasis in this minor is on the modern Middle East and North Africa.

 ACABS 200/AAPTIS 200/HJCS 200, Introduction to World Religions: Near East.